Plant a Food Producing Tree

 Many varieties of fruits (and vegetables) that you see in grocery stores are grown from varieties specifically tailored for their longevity during distribution and shelf life – perhaps at the expense of their taste and maybe even their healthy attributes.

 Financial Benefits from your own Food Producing Tree

 It should go without saying that the food you will harvest is essentially free.
-The costs of all foods have been going up, and if you truly take advantage of an entire harvest of a given fruit tree, the savings will be substantial.
+The costs of all foods have generally been going up (as most all things do), and if you take advantage of an entire harvest of a given fruit tree, the savings will be substantial.

 Even if you can’t eat all that food/fruit, you could give it away for beneficial trades or goodwill towards your neighbors (who may return the favor in one way or another).
 During a time of hardship (or worse) beneficial food producing trees will become an asset for sure.

 Self-sufficiency Benefits from your own Food Producing Tree